palmaisaias/Prediction-Model/README.md

 ├── file_ui.py              # GUI for managing data files
 ├── main.py                 # Orchestrates the full pipeline
 └── README.md               # Documentation for the project

+Copy and paste this into your README file, and it should display as intended in any Markdown viewer.
+Let me know if further tweaks are needed!

 Requirements